dgaimpact/dga-platform/04_P4_CONTENT_CREATION_PUBLISHING/EXECUTION_DOCTRINES/ED-P4_CONTENT_PUBLISHING_RULES.md

 ## 4. Canonical Publishing Destinations (Mandatory)

-The following destinations are **mandatory** for all applicable content:
+The following publishing destinations are **mandatory** for all applicable content and are **published directly by DGA systems**.

+These destinations represent the **highest-weight GEO and AIO authority signals**.

+Mandatory destinations:

 - **DGA Authority Hub**
   - Canonical long-form article hosting
   - Primary indexable authority artifact

-- **Required Core Platforms**
-  - Platforms designated by audit outputs as required for corroboration
+- **Google Business Profile (GBP)**
+  - Local entity corroboration
+  - Mandatory for GEO visibility

+- **Facebook Business Page**
-  - Platform list is governed elsewhere and versioned
+  - Brand and entity reinforcement
+  - Cross-platform corroboration signal

+- **LinkedIn Profile**
+  - Professional authority validation
+  - AI answer corroboration signal

-Content must be published to **all mandatory destinations** to be considered complete.
+Content must be successfully published to **all mandatory destinations** to be considered complete.

+Subscribers may not opt out of mandatory destinations.

 ---